Intuit Developer Terms of Service

 14. CONFIDENTIAL INFORMATION

 14.1 Definition of Confidential Information.
 Pursuant to this Agreement, a Party (“Disclosing Party”) may disclose to the other Party (“Receiving Party”) orally, in writing, or electronically, or other form or media, non-public confidential information which either has been marked or identified at the time of disclosure as confidential or is proprietary in nature so that the Receiving Party knows or should reasonably know that the information is considered confidential (“Confidential Information”).
-Confidential Information includes, but is not limited to, the terms of this Agreement, business plans or procedures, branding, User lists, data, databases, data security, documentation, financial information, know-how, marketing materials and marketing plans, operations, plans, policies, pricing, product and technology-related information, product roadmap, products, sales, services, software, source code, specifications, trade secrets, user interfaces, and all nonpublic information that is received or obtained in connection with the negotiation or performance of this Agreement, whether such information is oral or written, and whether or not labeled as confidential by such Party.
+Confidential Information includes, but is not limited to, this Agreement, the terms of this Agreement, business plans or procedures, branding, User lists, data, databases, data security, data security reviews (including audits, credentials, documentation and reports related to the same) documentation (including technical documentation), financial information, know-how, marketing materials and marketing plans, operations, plans, policies, pricing, product and technology-related information, product roadmap, products, sales, services, software, source code, specifications, trade secrets, user interfaces, and all nonpublic information that is received or obtained in connection with the negotiation or performance of this Agreement, whether such information is oral or written, and whether or not labeled as confidential by such Party.
 For clarity, Confidential Information does not include User Data, which belongs to each User.

 14.2 Duty to Protect Confidential Information.
 Each Party shall receive and maintain the Confidential Information of the other Party in confidence and use at least the same degree of care that it uses to protect its own Confidential Information, but in no event less than reasonable care and shall: (i) protect Confidential Information and prevent unauthorized access, disclosure, reproduction, or use of any Confidential Information; (ii) use Confidential Information solely for the purposes of this Agreement; (iii) restrict access to Confidential Information to its officers, directors, agents, contractors, employees, or representatives who have a need to know such information; (iv) not remove any copyright or trademark notice, or indication of confidentiality on Confidential Information; and (v) not export or re-export any Confidential Information except in compliance with applicable export laws, including without limitation, laws of the United States.